watermint/toolbox/doc/generated/team-device-unlink.md

 ## Report: unlink

-Report files are generated in `unlink.csv`, `unlink.xlsx` and `unlink.json` format.
+Report files are generated in three formats, `unlink.csv`, `unlink.xlsx` and `unlink.json`.
+But if you run with `-low-memory` option, the command will generate only `unlink.json}}` report.
-In case of a report become large, report in `.xlsx` format will be split into several chunks like `unlink_0000.xlsx`, `unlink_0001.xlsx`, `unlink_0002.xlsx`...
+In case of a report become large, a report in `.xlsx` format will be split into several chunks like `unlink_0000.xlsx`, `unlink_0001.xlsx`, `unlink_0002.xlsx`...

 | Column                              | Description                                                                          |